LikeCarter/blacklithium/content/posts/2019-11-11-can-you-predict-the-stock-market.md

 ---
 template: post
-title: 'What is the difference between Sharpe, Jensen, and Treynor Ratios?'
+title: 'What is the difference between Sharpe, Jensen, and Treynor ratios?'
 slug: sharpe-ratio-or-sortino-ratio-or-treynor-ratio
 draft: false
 date: 2019-11-11T22:15:13.746Z